 Enthralled by this awesome presentation, I turned off the TV and rushed to my computer.
 Slow start up…Hurry!
 Hurry!… I need to know!
 “Damn Google,” I sputtered angrily!
 I was really anxious to get the lowdown surrounding my new media hero, Dean Stephens.
 I gleaned the following biographical notes from WCIV’s website: “Over the years, Dean has demonstrated strong leadership and dedication to the television station and the community.
 In our pursuit of greater commitments to the Charleston community, Dean Stephens’ devotion rises to the top.
 He sets an example that everyone will follow.
 Dean has earned over 20 industry awards: including Best Sportscaster and Best Reporter in the State of South Carolina as well as in the Southeast.”

 Wow!
 That is some resume!
 I can only speculate that, if Mr. Stephens focuses his career more on frozen turkey pranks and less on investigative reporting, he will soon be propelled into the national spotlight.
-Indeed, Dean is truly “an example that everyone will follow.”
+Indeed, Dean is “an example that everyone will follow.”
 Who knows what heights he could achieve?
-Maybe Dancing with the Stars could do a spinoff called Dancing with the Media Stars and invite Dean to do a Cha-Cha, a Mambo, or a Waltz in front of a national audience.
+Maybe Dancing with the Stars could do a spinoff called Dancing with the Media Stars and invite Dean to do the Cha-Cha, a Mambo, or a Waltz in front of a national audience.

 Too bad this kind of television reporting wasn’t around when Edward R. Murrow and Walter Cronkite were at their peak.
 Who knows what alternate turns history may have taken?
-Could Sen. Joseph McCarthy have been elected president if Mr. Murrow had been reveling in the limelight, stepping on Hollywood Bimbo toes and way too distracted to worry about whether a bunch of silly commies had infiltrated not just our government, but Hollywood and the American literary establishment as well?
+Could Sen. Joseph McCarthy have been elected president if Mr. Murrow had been reveling in the limelight, stepping on Hollywood Bimbo toes and way too distracted to worry about whether a bunch of silly Commies had infiltrated not just our government, but Hollywood and the American literary establishment as well?

 How would the Cuban Missile Crisis have played out if Kennedy and Khrushchev had been challenged by an eminent reporter to dance cheek-to-cheek instead of rattling the sabers of nuclear destruction?
 And, if Walter Cronkite had been Tiptoeing Thru the Tulips with Tiny Tim instead of verbally pummeling President Nixon, would the Vietnam War be entering its fiftieth year?
 Inquiring turkeys…oops, I mean minds, want to know!